pryv/dev-site/source/guides/data-modelling.md

 }
 ```

-The events of this stream will contain the credentials of every subject that granted access to their data, in particular the `username` and the `token` associated with their Pryv.io account.
+The events of this stream will contain the credentials of every subject that granted access to their data, in particular the `pryvApiEndpoint` associated with their Pryv.io account.

-You can do an [events.create](https://api.pryv.com/reference/#create-event) call to store the credentials of "Subject 01" for example:
+You can do an [events.create](/reference/#create-event) call to store the credentials of "Subject 01" for example:

 ```json
 {